UberHowley/haii-a5/README.md

 Follow the instructions within the notebook.
 Remember, the course disucssion forums and Student Help Hours are there to help you out!

 ## Part C: Turn it in
 Once you've completed all of the above, you're done with this project!
-As always, clean up your code and ensure your entire Notebook runs before submitting, Iris must be able to run your notebook on her machine.

-Once you think everything is set, export your Colab as a .ipnyb, and please set the filename to `[yourunixID]_haii21[assignmentnumber].ipynb`, e.g., `ikh1_haii21a5.ipynb` and then submit your notebook via Glow.
+Follow the submission instructions from within the notebook.

 # Google Colab
 If you haven't used Google Colab before, a good first step for you would be to read [Google's Welcome to Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index) and take the User Interface Tour in the Jupyter notebook Help menu once you've opened your first Jupyter Notebook.